dmoessne/ocp-odf-iscsi-infra/ocs/taint/README.md

 ## Deploying LSO backed ODF on top of unschedulable control plane nodes (masters)

 The procedure outlined here is best to my knowledge not officially supported as of yet.
-However a RFE will be filed to get validated if full support could be provided.
+However a [RFE](https://bugzilla.redhat.com/show_bug.cgi?id=2030403) is filed to get validated if full support could be provided.

 # WIP